This photo shows a similar circuit breaker to MC5194, after it had undergone remanufacturing by

 The control diagram of the circuit breaker is verified against your drawing or the manufacturer’s diagram.
 The circuit breaker is electrically operated using a variable power supply to check the pick-up voltage of the trip coil, under-voltage coil, and the closing coil.
 The maximum voltage limit of the close coil is also tested so it will still close and latch.

-West Coast Switchgear warranties this rebuilt ABB PS circuit breaker for one year, including all labor, freight and materials required to return it to operational standards.
+West Coast Switchgear warranties this rebuilt ABB PS1600 circuit breaker for one year, including all labor, freight and materials required to return it to operational standards.
 West Coast Switchgear guarantees this breaker will operate to your satisfaction given competent supervision and normal load and usage conditions.
 Any repairs performed without the express written permission of West Coast Switchgear Inc. shall invalidate this warranty.
 West Coast Switchgear shall not be liable to the customer, or to any other person, for consequential damages, lost profits or other kinds of damages arising out of the sale or use of this circuit breaker.

 None Currently Available